 where $H_{\eusm S}$ is a homological functor and $r_H$ a faithful exact functor.
 It is easy to see that the above factorization is universal among all factorizations of $H$ of the form

 where $L$ is a homological functor and $s $ is a faithful exact functor.

-If $\eusm S$ is a triangulated category, we can also see $\eusm S$ simply as a quiver (resp. an additive category) and the homological functor $H:\eusm S\ra\eusm A$ simply as a representation (resp. an additive functor).
-In particular, we have at our disposal the universal factorizations of the representation $H$
+We can also see the triangulated category $\eusm S$ simply as a quiver (resp. an additive category) and the homological functor $H:\eusm S\ra\eusm A$ simply as a representation (resp. an additive functor).
+In particular, we have at our disposal the universal factorizations of the representation $H$:

 and

 where the arrows on the right are exact and faithful functors.

 \begin{lemm} Let $\eusm S$ be a triangulated category, $\eusm A$ be an abelian category and $H:\eusm S\ra\eusm A$ be a homological functor.
 Then, the three abelian categories $\Ab^{\qv}(\eusm S,H)$, $\Ab^\ad(\eusm S,H) $ and $\Ab^\tr(\eusm S,H)$ are canonically equivalent. \end{lemm}